Mauritz-Langer/Wasserball-Tabelle/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Developer Documentation

+For detailed information about the project architecture, coding conventions, and best practices, please refer to the **[Copilot Instructions](.github/copilot-instructions.md)**.
+This comprehensive guide includes:

+- Complete project architecture overview
+- Data models and their usage
+- HTML scraping patterns
+- Styling conventions and responsive design
+- Common problems and solutions
+- Best practices for extending the project

 ## Project Structure

 The project structure is as follows: